rrussoneu/UniDB/README.md

 - Calculating the average GPA of students in each department
 - Calculating the university's average GPA and student grades
 - Getting the students who earned various Latin Honors
+- Getting the top students in each major

 ### Triggers
 SQL triggers were also introduced to automate specific common tasks such as updating students' GPA's as their grades are entered.